elastos/Elastos/NonDeveloperGuide/topics/architecture/README.md

 The Elastos blockchain utilizes merged mining with Bitcoin, the process by which consensus is reached on both chains simultaneously.
 In this case, the Bitcoin blockchain works as the parent blockchain to Elastos, with the Elastos chain as its auxiliary blockchain.
 The mining pools will deploy merged mining code and miners will submit proof of work to both blockchains at the same time.
 Energy consumption does not increase with merged mining, and will be equal to the energy consumed for mining either alone.
 Through this mechanism, the Elastos blockchain has an extremely strong guarantee of computing power and will then be able to provide blockchain innovations at a global scale.
 It makes full use of existing Bitcoin computing resources in addition to being environmentally friendly.

 Elastos implements merged mining with Bitcoin.
 The strategy of merged mining saves resources and avoids repeated consumption.
 Miner submits Proof of Work(PoW) to both Bitcoin and Elastos and enjoys profits of mining competition without extra consumption of computing power.
 The consensus mechanism for Elastos is AuxPoW+DPoS where the mining reward distribution is 70% for AuxPoW + DPoS, 30% for Ecosystem Application Reward + Foundation Running and Development.
 Tokens for apps built on Elastos can be published on sidechains.
-These tokens may participate in two-way asset transfer across the main chain and side chains.
+These tokens may participate in two-way asset transfer across the main chain and sidechains.

 Additional benefits of merged mining include: